sdkitagawa/SWE-Career-Help/README.md

 ## Creator
-This repository was originally created, written and edited by [Douglas Kitagawa](https://github.com/sdkitagwa "sdkitagawa's Github Profile").
+This repository was originally created, written and edited by <a href="https://github.com/sdkitagawa" alt="sdkitagawa's Github Profile" target="blank">Douglas Kitagawa</a>.

 <br>